valincius/pico-pong/README.md

 # pico-pong
-Pong game built for Raspberry Pi Pico with C++
+Pong game built for Raspberry Pi Pico (with ssd1306 display) with C++